freezekent/zetaland/README.md

 # zetaland
-Constitutional Convention Simulation for the fictitious country of Zetaland
+Constitutional Convention Simulation for the fictitious country of Zetaland.